blogmywiki/smolBASIC/README.md

 ![PiGFX version](images/gfx-version-test.JPG)

 This version also has:
 - `ink` and `paper` commands to set colours by name: red, green, blue, yellow, cyan, magenta, black and white.
+Ink also accepts numbers in the range 0-255 or variable names so you can create random colours.
+See https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg for a colour chart.
 - `clear screen` clears the screen and sets colours back to black and white.
 - `circle 20 30 40` draws a circle at x=20, y=30 with a radius of 40